About Cua Dai Beach

 Cruising down Cua Dai’s coastal road, it’s hard to miss the assortment of shops selling colorful inflatables and swim gear.
 Hoi An offers beach life in abundance.

 As with all the beaches on Hoi An’s coast, you’ll often find the water so clear that you can see fish swimming around you.
-On Cua Dai’s main section, there’s still plenty of room for lazing in and around the sandbags, and if it’s a lounger and shade you’re after, walk a little further north and you’ll find plenty attached to sea-facing restaurants.
+On Cua Dai’s main section, there’s plenty loungers and shade adjacent to the sea-facing seafood restaurants.
 These are usually free for the day if you order food and drinks, otherwise, expect to pay 10-40,000 VND (0.40 – 0.70 USD).

 And remember, you can still get the full sandy beach experience without the facilities and designated swimming areas, just the other side of the Victoria Resort & Spa and beyond.
 You may even find a tatty lounger or two probably set up for the guests of nearby resorts.
 Don’t worry, no one’s looking.